 WHAT IS CROHN'S DISEASE?

-Crohn's disease is an inflammation of your digestive tract that’s grouped with inflammatory bowel diseases.
+Crohn’s disease is an inflammation of your digestive tract that’s grouped with inflammatory bowel diseases.
 It can affect any part of the digestive system from your mouth to your anus.
-Crohn’s disease commonly begins in people ages 13-30.
+Crohn’s disease commonly begins in people ages 13 to 30.
 If it’s left untreated, the disease can lead to serious complications.

 While the cause of Crohn’s disease isn’t entirely clear, issues with your immune system and heredity appear to play roles in its development.

 The following signs and symptoms can indicate you have Crohn’s disease: